kazuyamarino/nsy/Docs/USERGUIDE.md

 route::dispatch();
 ```

-You can also make requests for HTTP methods in route, so you could also do:
+You can also make requests for HTTP methods in NSY_Router, so you could also do:

 ```PHP
 route::get('/', function() {